You have no items in your cart.

 Around towns all over Sweden, there are Christmas markets selling handicrafts, decorations and food.

 In Stockholm, Skansen has been organising a Christmas market since 1903 and it has been an unbroken tradition ever since.
 Here, the market is full of stalls selling traditional sausages and cheeses, handicrafts, Christmas decorations, hand-knitted mittens, children’s books and…well, the list is long.
 More information about the traditional Christmas market at Skansen can be found here.
 Rosendal’s Garden, also on Djurgården, puts on a lovely Christmas market.
 For information here.
 Or head to the Old Town where the Stortorget traditional Christmas market is always well worth a visit.
 Stortorget hosted its first Christmas market in 1837, which makes it to be the oldest market in Stockholm.
+Head down to Drottningholm Castle and wander the grounds at the Christmas market – a great event for families.

 Warming up with glögg